remix-run/remix/decisions/0003-infer-types-for-useloaderdata-and-useactiondata-from-loader-and-action-via-generics.md

 export default function Route() {
   let dataGeneric = useLoaderData<MyLoaderData>() // <-- will be deprecated
-  let dataCast = useLoaderData() as MyLoaderData // <-- will be deprecated }
+  let dataCast = useLoaderData() as MyLoaderData // <- use this instead }
 ```